boss-defender/Chatgpt-Ubuntu-Computer-Use/README.md

 6. Pay attention to any priority rules, safety restrictions, required workflows, or instructions that must be followed.
 7. Do not skip files just because they appear secondary or technical.
 8. Check for duplicate, conflicting, outdated, or overlapping instructions and explain how they should be resolved.
 9. Build a clear internal understanding of the complete skill system.
-10. Install all necessary dependencies.
+10. Install all skills and also install all necessary dependencies.

-After analyzing everything, treat these skills as reusable knowledge for ChatGPT Work.
+After analyzing everything and installing skills, set these skills permanently for future ChatGPT Work session.

 When appropriate in future tasks, use the relevant skill instructions automatically instead of asking me to explain them again.
 So save it or keep it as your additional skills and install all necessary dependencies.
 Remember if you wanna use screenshots , then you should save screenshots somewhere like "/home/boss/.codex/Screenshots_taken_chatgpt/"   folder. if directory don't exist , create it.